-2025 SME Special Scheme introduces pan-EU €100,000 registration threshold to reduce foreign VAT compliance burden
+2025 SME Special Scheme introduces pan-EU €100,000 VAT registration threshold to reduce foreign compliance burden for EU businesses

-The European Commission on 11 November 2024 started to make resources available to help businesses understand and take advantages of the cross-border VAT simplifications:
+The European Commission has provided resources available to help businesses understand and take advantages of the cross-border VAT simplifications:

 - Explanatory notes